HomeNewsSA Architects Urge Housing Reform in 2026 Election

 Institute Calls for Quality and Supply in Housing

-ADELAIDE — The Australian Institute of Architects South Australia Chapter has urged political parties contesting the 2026 South Australian State Election to prioritize housing reform that addresses both supply and quality.
+ADELAIDE — The Australian Institute of Architects South Australia Chapter has urged political parties contesting the 2026 South Australian State Election to prioritise housing reform that addresses both supply and quality.
 This appeal comes as housing affordability remains a central issue in the election debate.

-Kirstie Coultas, President of the SA Chapter, emphasized the need for homes that benefit communities now and in the future, stating, “Good design ensures new housing is liveable, energy-efficient, and resilient to extreme heat.”
+Kirstie Coultas, President of the SA Chapter, emphasised the need for homes that benefit communities now and in the future, stating, “Good design ensures new housing is liveable, energy-efficient, and resilient to extreme heat.”
 The Institute supports planning reforms that enhance certainty and increase supply while maintaining design quality.

 The Importance of Good Design